klamma/ar-for-eu-book/_chapters/chapters/display.md

 3D displays, also called stereoscopic video displays, create the illusion of depth perception by displaying slightly different images on both eyes.
 The most common screens are those that require special glasses.
-These can be divided into active systems using shutter glasses and passive systems based on polarization or color filters in the glasses {% cite Stan15 %}.
+These can be divided into active systems using shutter glasses and passive systems based on polarization or colour filters in the glasses {% cite Stan15 %}.

 ### Immersive